This guide uses a dropControllerV3 in an open case. The process and functions are exactly the same for the dropControllerV4.

 Although a Flash Trigger of 540ms worked I had better results with 535ms.
 At 535ms the column had a little bit more energy and this helped give better shaped collisions.

-Now I have a good Worthington Jet it is time to add a second drop and I follow the exact same procedure as in part 1.
-Add the drop with a fairly late start time and then using a delta value walk the drop backwards.
+Now I have a good Worthington Jet it is time to add a second drop.
+For this I follow a similar process as in part 1.
+Add the drop with a fairly late start time and then using a delta value walk the drop start time backwards.

 The time is the the second drop start time.